 (3 Units) Application of principles of oral interpretation to childrens literature.
 Types of childrens literature with emphasis on criteria for selection of literature for oral interpretation, story telling, as well as reading.
 Designed specifically for future teachers.
 (LIBS Integrative: Humanistic Inquiry) Prerequisites: COMM 2000, or COMM 2110, or consent of instructor.
 (Fall, Spring)

-COMM 3550 - News from the Front: Media and Public Perception
+COMM 3550 - Media and Public Perception

 (3 Units) Examines the role played by the media in shaping public perceptions of conflicts and the role played by nationalism, socioeconomic interests, media practices, and values in shaping media content.
 Satisfies G.E. areas F3 and G. Prerequisites: Completion of lower-division G.E. area C2 requirements.

 COMM 3900 - Communication Research Methods

 (4 Units) Designed to acquaint students with forms of research in speech communication.
 Samples from the research literature will be studied from the points of view of the research problems posed, the designs employed, and the techniques required.
 Prerequisites: COMM 2011 or 2200 and junior standing or consent of instructor.
 (Fall, Spring)

 (1 Unit) Identifies and explores some of the career options available to Communication Studies graduates.
 An overview of resources and opportunities provided by the Department of Communication Studies and the University will also be provided.
 (Formerly Communication Colloquium) (Fall, Spring)